AstarNetwork/astar-docs/docs/integrations/indexers/subsquid.md

 ```

 :::info
-The `lookupArchive` function is used to consult the [archive registry](https://github.com/subsquid/archive-registry) and yield the archive address, given a network name.
+The `lookupArchive` function is used to consult the [archive registry](https://github.com/subsquid/archive-registry) and yield the archive address, when given a network name.
 Network names should be in lowercase.
 :::

 ## Launch and Set Up the Database